-In popular myth, Columbus is the very symbol of European greed and genocidal imperialism.
+In popular myth, Christopher Columbus is the very symbol of European greed and genocidal imperialism.
 In reality, he was a dedicated Christian concerned first and foremost with serving God and his fellow man.

-Peering into the future, Christopher Columbus (1451-1506) could not have anticipated the ingratitude and outright contempt shown by modern man toward his discovery and exploration of the New World.
+Peering into the future, Columbus (1451-1506) could not have anticipated the ingratitude and outright contempt shown by modern man toward his discovery and exploration of the New World.
 Few see him as he really was: a devout Catholic concerned for the eternal salvation of the indigenous peoples he encountered.
 Rather, it has become fashionable to slander him as deliberately genocidal, a symbol of European imperialism, a bringer of destruction, enslavement, and death to the happy and prosperous people of the Americas.

 In the United States, the vitriol directed against Columbus produces annual protests every Columbus Day.
 Some want to abolish it as a federal holiday, and several cities already refuse to acknowledge it and celebrate instead “Indigenous Peoples Day.”